josephbudina/flight-engine/README.md

   - `POST /api/v1/sessions`
     - Allows you to login
  <img width="645" alt="Screen Shot 2021-06-10 at 12 46 03 PM" src="https://user-images.githubusercontent.com/52386927/121580307-d3a06800-c9e9-11eb-963d-189b9491915f.png">

+#### Searches table

+The searches table is used to collect data from the user in order to implement flight recommendations for a feature to be added in the future.

 ### Find flight info
   - `GET /api/v1/searches`